reacan/digisnacks/content/post/aimgen/index.en.md

       // Hide the loading tile on error loadingDiv.style.display = 'none';
       loadingVisible = false;
+      // Hide the Save Image button when there is an error saveButton.style.display = 'none';
     }

     // Set a timeout to hide loading screen and show error message after two minutes